Do You Want to be a Doctor? 0

 Do you have a student or are you a student with aspirations to be a Doctor of Medicine or pursue any healthcare profession?
 With all the talk about healthcare issues and challenges, our basic western system of Allopathic medicine continues to frustrate both the patient and caregiver.
 My strong suggestion to aspiring doctors and nurses is to read this book and/or this one and watch this in its entirety before entering a field that is getting more purblind in understanding true wellness and based on scientific methods that have proven to be inadequate when it comes to curing …much less preventing disease.

 My philosophy of placing more emphasis on the prevention of disease than the treatment of symptoms and strengthening the body’s natural immune system is making more sense as the nation as a whole becomes sicker physically, mentally, and spiritually.
 Bastyr University and other Naturopathic colleges teach that approach.
-It is all about the ounce of prevention that is worth more than a pound of cure.
-Particularly when the cure is simply designed to manage the symptoms with questionable drugs and not address the real cause of the disease.
-Recently, intelligent whistleblowers are speaking out against the other big-money maker product, vaccines!
-It is, particularly now, a big risk as more M.D.s are realizing how damaging vaccines can be.
-In this day and age, it is very important that parents, particularly mothers, research the reasons for any vaccines and how they are determined to be safe before allowing their children to be vaccinated.
+It is all about the ounce of prevention worth more than a pound of cure.
+Mainly when the cure is designed to manage the symptoms with questionable drugs and not address the real cause of the disease.
+Recently, intelligent whistleblowers have been speaking out against the other big-money maker product, vaccines!
+It is, particularly now, a significant risk as more M.D.s are realizing how damaging vaccines can be.
+Nowadays, it is essential that parents, particularly mothers, research the reasons for any vaccines and how they are determined to be safe before allowing their children to be vaccinated.

 Not convinced?
-Here is a refreshing well-researched article by a West Point graduate and former army officer.
+Here is a refreshing, well-researched article by a West Point graduate and former army officer.
 Now, with Codex Alimentarius, Big Pharma is trying to make it illegal for a physician to practice proven alternative therapies to heal the body and/or prevent the disease in the first place.
-Call me if you wish to explore proven solutions in how to achieve optimal health for your family.
+Call me if you wish to explore proven solutions to achieve optimal health for your family.
 It’s not “rocket science”.
 Eric Goodhart

 Future Docs Are Confused, Too

 Struggling to understand the national debate over health care?
-You’re not alone — your future doctor may well be baffled, too.
+You’re not alone — your future doctor may be baffled, too.

 A study published in the September issue of Academic Medicine found that nearly half of all medical students believe they have been inadequately educated about the “practice of medicine” — especially related to medical economics.

 Our patients expect us to understand the system, said Matthew M. Davis, one of the researchers and an associate professor of pediatrics and internal medicine in the Child Health Evaluation and Research Unit at the University of Michigan’s medical school.
-“If we don’t, that can result in poor patient care.
-And if we don’t expect doctors to understand the health care system, who is going to?
+If we don’t, that can result in poor patient care.
+And if we don’t expect doctors to understand the healthcare system, who will?

 “This means that a higher intensity curriculum in health care systems could hold the potential to overcome medical students’ perceptions of inadequate training in the practice of medicine and health care systems,” without impairing the hugely important clinical aspects of their training, the authors say.